Mental Health Advice Team

 If your difficulties constitute a disability, we will support you to set up all appropriate pastoral, academic and medical help.
 We will also ask you to register with our Disability Support Service to consider any additional support needs and reasonable adjustments from your academic Department.

 The University is fully-committed to supporting all students, including those with mental health difficulties.
 For details see the Mental Health Policy and the related Appendices and also the Fitness to Study Policy and its Appendices.
-We have a specific Briefing Note for students with eating disorders, outlining the support available and our thresholds for safe engagement with higher education.
+We have a specific Guidance for students with eating disorders, outlining the support available and our thresholds for safe engagement with higher education.

 The Mental Health Advice team shares information within the University for the purposes of support.